7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 At a seder meal, parsley represents life, which God gives us.
 It’s also dipped in salt water to represent the tears of the Israelites because of the suffering they endured as slaves in Egypt.

-It is also the best first bite of any meal, as it will help release digestive juices and start the process of enzymes.
+It’s also the best first bite of any meal, as it will help release digestive juices and start the process of breaking down food.
 Enzymes are keys to unlocking the life properties in these foods.

 So, not only does it help your body, it helps your body help your body!